simondlevy/MulticopterSim/README.md

 # Support for OpenCV

-To enable projects using machine vision, HackflightSim includes support for the popular OpenCV package.
+To enable projects using machine vision, MulticopterSim includes support for the popular OpenCV package.
-To use OpenCV with HackflightSim, you should do the following:
+To use OpenCV with MulticopterSim, you should do the following:

-1. Un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L20"><tt>LoadOpenCV</tt></a>
+1. Un-comment the <a href="https://github.com/simondlevy/MulticopterSim/blob/master/Source/MulticopterSim/MulticopterSim.Build.cs#L20"><tt>LoadOpenCV</tt></a>
-instruction in <b>HackflightSimBuild.cs</b>.
+instruction in <b>MulticopterSimBuild.cs</b>.

 2. Make sure that the file <b>opencv_world340.dll</b> is in your <b>C:\Windows\System32</b> folder.
-If it is not, you can copy it to there from <a href="https://github.com/simondlevy/HackflightSim/tree/master/ThirdParty/OpenCV/Libraries/Win64"><b>HackflightSim\ThirdParty\OpenCV\Libraries\Win64</b></a>
+If it is not, you can copy it to there from <a href="https://github.com/simondlevy/MulticopterSim/tree/master/ThirdParty/OpenCV/Libraries/Win64"><b>MulticopterSim\ThirdParty\OpenCV\Libraries\Win64</b></a>

-3. To see a demonstration of OpenCV in action, un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/vision/VisionAlgorithm.h#L11"><tt>#define _OPENCV</tt></a> directive in <b>vision/VisionAlgorithm.h</b>.
+3. To see a demonstration of OpenCV in action, un-comment the <a href="https://github.com/simondlevy/MulticopterSim/blob/master/Source/MulticopterSim/vision/VisionAlgorithm.h#L11"><tt>#define _OPENCV</tt></a> directive in <b>vision/VisionAlgorithm.h</b>.

 # Support for Python

-HackflightSim also includes support for calling Python code from C++.
-For an example of how to use HackflightSim with Python, you should do the following:
+MulticopterSim also includes support for calling Python code from C++.
+For an example of how to use MulticopterSim with Python, you should do the following:

-1. Un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L20"><tt>LoadPython</tt></a>
+1. Un-comment the <a href="https://github.com/simondlevy/MulticopterSim/blob/master/Source/MulticopterSim/MulticopterSim.Build.cs#L20"><tt>LoadPython</tt></a>
-instruction in <b>HackflightSimBuild.cs</b>.
+instruction in <b>MulticopterSimBuild.cs</b>.

-2. Make sure that the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L77"><tt>PythonPath</tt></a> variable is set appropriately in <b>HackflightSimBuild.cs</b>.
+2. Make sure that the <a href="https://github.com/simondlevy/MulticopterSim/blob/master/Source/MulticopterSim/MulticopterSim.Build.cs#L77"><tt>PythonPath</tt></a> variable is set appropriately in <b>MulticopterSimBuild.cs</b>.

 3. Make sure that the appropriate Python dll file file (for example, <b>python36.dll</b>) is in your
 <b>C:\Windows\System32</b> folder.
 If it is not, you can copy it to there from the folder you specified in the
 <tt>Pythonpath</tt> variable.

-4. Un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/python/python_class.h#L9"><tt>#define _PYTHON</tt></a>
+4. Un-comment the <a href="https://github.com/simondlevy/MulticopterSim/blob/master/Source/MulticopterSim/python/python_class.h#L9"><tt>#define _PYTHON</tt></a>
 directive in <b>python\python_class.h</b>.
 5. Install the [Nengo neural simulator](https://www.nengo.ai/) : <tt>pip3 install nengo</tt>
-6. In the <b>python</b> folder, do <tt>python3 setup.py install</tt> to make the Python script <b>nengo_picontrol.py</b> available to HackflightSim.
+6. In the <b>python</b> folder, do <tt>python3 setup.py install</tt> to make the Python script <b>nengo_picontrol.py</b> available to MulticopterSim.
 7. Run the simulator and watch the vehicle's altitude being controlled by a spiking neural network!